CallumWalley/nzrse-containers/_episodes/03-bio-example-mounts.md

 > > ```
 > > {: .output}
 > >
-> > Typically, host directories external to the current directory are not visible!
+> > Typically, host directories external to the `/home/${USER}` or current directory (with older versions of Singularity versions) are not visible!
 Though in some cases Singularity may be configured system-wide to ensure key shared storage is available by default.
 Assuming this path isn't visible in this case, how can we fix this?
 Read on...
 > {: .solution}
 {: .challenge}